cloudfoundry-attic/bosh-notes/availability-zones.md

 	TBD: how does `instances` value relates to `availability_zones` e.g. when there are multiple availability zones, does instances specify number of instances per AZ or total?

+5. expose availability zone information in deployment job templates during rendering

+  Similarly to how `name`, `index` and `networks` properties are exposed, we can have `availability_zone` property with an AZ name.

 Above changes result into something like this:

 ```yaml